arthurbernierjr/project_python/Readme.md

 $ python app.py
 ```
 # Some Core Functionality
+### Sequence for a blog going through core use cases
 <hr>
-## added a blog post
+## adding a blog post
 ![](https://dl.dropboxusercontent.com/s/5fvlzhl74u5ibgs/Screen%20Shot%202020-12-14%20at%2012.56.04%20AM.png?dl=1)

-## updated a blog post
+## updating a blog post
 ![](https://dl.dropboxusercontent.com/s/e2rddb62yfdxtqr/Screen%20Shot%202020-12-14%20at%2012.57.35%20AM.png?dl=1)

-## added a reader to a blog post
+## adding a reader to a blog post
 ![](https://dl.dropboxusercontent.com/s/e6zqw8isf0tuxws/Screen%20Shot%202020-12-14%20at%201.03.03%20AM.png?dl=1)

-## added a tag to a blog post
+## adding a tag to a blog post

 ![](https://dl.dropboxusercontent.com/s/uswet7uso8eydwc/Screen%20Shot%202020-12-14%20at%201.05.33%20AM.png?dl=1)

-## recorded the history of an article so you can comeback to it later
+## recording/saving the history of an article so you can comeback to it later

 ![](https://dl.dropboxusercontent.com/s/8afgnzrujt4gt6o/Screen%20Shot%202020-12-14%20at%201.10.32%20AM.png?dl=0)